Pierre-Lannoy/wp-decalog/WP-CLI.md

 ### Listing types

-To obtain a list of set loggers, use `wp log type list`.
+To obtain a list of available types, use `wp log type list`.

+### Describing types

+To obtain the detail of a specific type, use `wp log type describe <logger_type>` where `<logger_type>` is one of the type listed by the `wp log type list` command.

+In addition to a general description "sheet", this command outputs a detailed listing of the available settings that can be used in the `wp log logger set` and `wp log logger add` commands.

 ### Examples

-To list the loggers, type the following command:
+To list the types, type the following command:
 ```console
 pierre@dev:~$ wp log type list
 +-----------------------+-----------+-------------------------+------------+